Contents

 Ontario$665,600

 As you can see, Ontario seems to have the highest median net worth.
-This isn’t entirely surprising considering that Ontario is the province with the highest population in Canada.
+This isn’t entirely surprising, considering that Ontario is Canada’s most populous province.
 It also has some of the highest housing prices in Canada.
 BC also has some of the highest housing prices, so it is really no surprise that it has the second-highest median net worth.

 Net Worth and Retirement

-Another really common question is whether your net worth affects your retirement.
+Another really common question is whether your net worth in 2026 affects your retirement.
 In short, it depends on how your net worth is distributed, but having a high net worth isn’t going to negatively impact you.
-If most of your net worth is in your home, then likely the only way it would help you in retirement is to sell your home.
+If most of your net worth is tied up in your home, the only way it would help you in retirement is to sell it.

 Many Canadians wonder how much they should have in their net worth when it comes to the time to retire.
 As mentioned above, there are retirement savings that aren’t included in this calculation.
-The average Canadian's net worth when they hit retirement age is just over $500,000.
+The average Canadian’s net worth at retirement age is just over $500,000.
 Is this enough?

 Can this amount actually be used when you retire?
 What about two million?
-In reality, either of these amounts could be enough depending on how the assets are distributed, how much is in retirement funds, and if you have an outside pension.
-The deciding factor is what your yearly expenses are, what age you are when you retire and how long you expect the money to last.
+In reality, either of these amounts could be enough depending on how the assets are distributed, how much is in retirement funds, and whether you have an outside pension.
+The deciding factors are your yearly expenses, your retirement age, and how long you expect the money to last.
 Ultimately, what matters is what you have set aside for retirement, not your total net worth.

-For example: Say your retirement fund holds $750,000.
-You no longer have a mortgage so you also have your house as an asset as needed for any reason.
-Your total yearly expenses come to around $40,000 per year.
-With these calculations, your retirement funds would last you 18 years and 8 months.
-However, if your yearly expenses are only $20,000 per year, this amount would last 37 years and 4 months.
+For example, say your retirement fund holds $750,000.
+You no longer have a mortgage, so your house is also an asset you can use as needed for any reason.
+Your total yearly expenses come to around $40,000.
+Based on these calculations, your retirement funds would last 18 years and 8 months.
+However, if your yearly expenses are only $20,000, this amount would last 37 years and 4 months.

 As you can see, the rough amount needed to retire depends on your financial situation.
 That being said, the total net worth didn’t even apply in this scenario.
-The only financial aspects we took into consideration were yearly expenses and retirement savings.
+The only financial aspects we considered were annual expenses and retirement savings.

-This is because we assumed the house was being kept, and the market value of the home wasn’t being accessed.
-That is always something that can be tapped into with home equity loans or just downsizing to avoid worrying about paying the money back.st downsizing to avoid worrying about paying the money back.
+This is because we assumed the house would be kept, and the home’s market value wasn’t being assessed.
+That is always something that can be tapped with a home equity loan or by downsizing, so you don’t have to worry about paying it back.

 Ways to Increase Your Net Worth

-Is your net worth lower than the Canadian average, or you just are looking to increase it?
+Is your net worth lower than the Canadian average in 2026, or are you just looking to increase it?
 Do not worry; there are plenty of ways to do that.
-The key to this, though, is understanding that substantial increases aren’t going to happen overnight.
-Increasing your overall net worth will take time, whether you input small or large financial changes.
+The key to this, though, is understanding that substantial increases won’t happen overnight.
+Increasing your overall net worth will take time, whether you make small or large financial changes.

 Budgeting